Diagnostic Stool Testing

 • Chronic maldigestion

-• Bacterial overgrowth or imbalances (dysbiosis)
+• Bacterial overgrowth or imbalance (dysbiosis)

-• Pathogenic bacteria, yeast or parasites and related toxic irritants
+• Pathogenic bacteria, yeast, or parasites

 “After years (decades) of thinking I was healthy (read: macho American male), and frustration of bad hormone levels, I became a patient of Dr. Flowers.
 In my fourth month of treatment, my body chemistry is within normal ranges, I have lost over 30 lbs., I have noticeably more energy, and am motivated to exercise every day.
 I am excited to see what I can be after year under Dr. Flowers care.”